CyberKittenAttackSquad/writeups/nuitduhack2016/toil33t.md

 This is a web application which lets us log in using a username, password, and email.
 Once we login, we are provided with a cookie.
 We know that AES is being used, but we do not know the encryption mode.

 One of the main issues when examining cookies is determining if there is any pattern between user input and resulting cookie.
-Discerning this input-output relationship is closely related to detecting the cipher mode used.
+Discerning this input-output relationship is closely related to detecting the block cipher mode of operation.

 A method of detecting if an encrypted cookie was created using a weak mode (like ECB) is by solving the longest common substring problem.
 Usually ECB mode detection is demonstrated visually (https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Electronic_Codebook_.28ECB.29), but by computing the least common substring of data steams you can detect weak cipher modes that preserve structure of the plaintext.